 Top Places to Go

 Le Cinque Terre, the five lands, are a group of five picturesque villages accessed by train or ferry.
 There are popular hiking trails between the villages and up into the hills.
 To use the trails you'll need to buy a Cinque Terre Card, which also includes local buses and one of the cards also includes local regional trains.
 If you want to stay right in one of the villages, be sure to book a Cinque Terre hotel or bed and breakfast in advance as there aren't many places to stay.

 The Cinque Terre, along with nearby Portovenere, make up a UNESCO World Heritage Site.
-Portovenere's harbor is lined with brightly colored houses, narrow medieval streets lead up the hill to a castle, and a picturesque church sits on the tip of the promontory.
-The poet Byron used to swim in sea near the promontory in what's now named Byron's Cove and this area, actually the Bay of Naples, is known as the Gulf of Poets.
+Portovenere's harbor is lined with brightly colored houses.
+Narrow medieval streets lead up the hill to a castle, and a picturesque church sits on the tip of the promontory.
+The poet Byron used to swim in the sea near the promontory in what's now named Byron's Cove.
+This area, actually La Spezia Bay, is known as the Gulf of Poets.